yuchen-osdu/wellbore-domain-services/docs/tutorial/wdms-v3-api-io-efficiency.md

 1. [Partial reading](#Partial-reading)
     - Select only needed columns

-**Important**: using curves filtering has a cost, use it only if it reduces significally the amount of retrieved bulk data.
+**Important**: using curves filtering has a cost, use it only if it reduces significantly the amount of retrieved bulk data.

 2. [Full reading](#Full-reading)
     - Try to read everything, if those errors are returned go to next steps:
         - HTTP 400 "Too many columns requested"
         - HTTP 400 "Too many values requested"
-        - HTTP 413 "the resource requested exceeds the limitthe resource requested exceeds the limit" (When WDMS is enabled)
+        - HTTP 413 "the resource requested exceeds the limit" (When WDDMS is enabled)
     - Get curve names and number of rows per curve by using describe parameter
        - Each request should fetch as many as columns it is possible until upper limits are reached

-**NOTE**: reading exact same chunks that written chunks wihout any modifications (no filtering and ask for all the columns contained in the chunk) will speed up a lot the reading
+**NOTE**: reading exact same chunks that written chunks without any modifications (no filtering and ask for all the columns contained in the chunk) will speed up a lot the reading

 # Code snippets

 ## Prerequisites

 ### Required Python packages
-Before to start to write bulk data through Wellbore DDMS API's, you will need to install the Python packages below:
+Before to start to write bulk data through Wellbore DDMS APIs, you will need to install the Python packages below:

 - The **pandas** library and its Pandas.Dataframe json format to structure log bulk data to be written to the Wellbore DDMS.
 - The **pyarrow** library to transform Pandas.Dataframe to parquet file through the pyarrow engine.